Climate Change

 • Transfer of risk through insurance.

-• Implement disaster prevention training, and strengthen the guidance of escape routes in the department stores.
+• Implement disaster prevention education and training, and strengthen guidance on escape routes.

 Climate-Related Opportunities and Financial Impacts